What is the difference between dividend and growth stocks in NZ?

 Risk-Adjusted Returns

-Key Insight: While growth stocks delivered higher total returns, dividend stocks provided better risk-adjusted returns with less volatility.
-Past performance doesn't guarantee future results.
+Key Insight: While growth stocks delivered higher total returns, dividend stocks historically had lower volatility, but this does not guarantee future results.

 Dividend Investing